 Hotels: We reimburse for room and tax charges only.
 For a list of local hotels and their rates, please visit IPAM Hotels.
-For participants not electing to stay at one of our designated hotels, IPAM covers up to $145.00 per night for room plus taxes.
-For a five-day workshop, IPAM generally offers six nights of hotel expenses for domestic participants.
+For participants not electing to stay at one of our designated hotels, IPAM covers up to $190.00 per night including taxes.
+For a five-day workshop, IPAM generally offers six nights of hotel expenses to funded participants.
 For international participants, staying in Los Angeles on a Saturday night will often reduce airfares.
 If this is the case, send an email to the IPAM Finance Department before your visit and explain the situation.

 Apartment Rental: Most Long Program participants arrange for a monthly apartment/housing rental.
 Generally we cannot process the reimbursement until after the first 30 days has elapsed; allow approximately 14 business days for processing after we receive all receipts.
 You can expect payment approximately 6 weeks after the day you arrive at IPAM.
 The final rent reimbursement payment will be mailed to the address you provide.

 For housing reimbursement, you must submit a copy of your rental agreement, along with a copy of your rental check or credit card statement.
 You must also include documentation of proof of payment – that is, proof that your rental check has been cashed.
 If you are given a paper receipt, the issuer should indicate the form of payment.
 A copy of the front and back of the check of the cancelled check is sufficient.